 It All Depends

-Letting other people read your novel-in-progress – good idea or bad idea?
-That question constantly plagues beginning novelists.
-It is, in truth, a sticky wicket.
-There are no easy, pat answers.
-My reply – when asked this question – is to say, “It all depends…”
+Should you allow others access to read your novel-in-progress?
+Is that a smart thing to do?
+This question constantly plagues beginning novelists.
+In truth, it’s a sticky wicket.
+There’re no easy, pat answers.
+My reply when asked this question, is to say, “It all depends…”

-In my many years as an instructor for a writing correspondence school, as a speaker and instructor at various writers’ conferences, and when I had my own critique service as part of my writing business, this question often came up.
+Throughout my many years as an instructor for a writing correspondence school, as a speaker and instructor at various writers conferences, and in my role as a writing coach, this question comes up quite often.

 What State is Your Story In?